 Mr Mubanga said such changes will ensure that benefits in terms of tax collection are derived and that the Zambian people will greatly benefit from their resources.

 Mr Mubanga said the increase from 5-8% of cobalt MRT is not enough as Government has not changed the cobalt MRT in long time.

 “A fair adjustment of 10-15% is going to ensure that maximum revenue collection is achieved.
-Mining firms must support the move because in the past four years Government had made sure that the mining sector was stabilized from the world economic stress of 2008, 2014 to 2015 maintaining a stable tax regime.
+Mining firms must support the move because in the past four years Government had made sure that the mining sector was stabilized from the world economic stress of 2008, 2014 to 2015 by maintaining a stable tax regime.

 “Our association hopes that mining houses will not take the increase as an excuse to deny Zambians business,” he said

-And Mr Mubanga said the intention the Finance Minister to the proposed amendment of the Mines and Minerals development Act of 2015 to parliament is a good move.
+And Mr Mubanga said the intention by the Finance Minister to the proposed amendment of the Mines and Minerals development Act of 2015 to parliament is a good move.